RandithaK/MSSQL_Tutorial/MSSQL Tutorial.md

     Sup.ename AS SupervisorName,
     Sup.salary AS SupervisorSalary
 FROM
-    Employee AS Emp  -- Instance 1: Represents the Employee LEFT JOIN -- Use LEFT JOIN to include employees with NO supervisor (e.g., the CEO) Employee AS Sup  -- Instance 2: Represents the Supervisor ON
+    Employees AS Emp  -- Instance 1: Represents the Employee LEFT JOIN -- Use LEFT JOIN to include employees with NO supervisor (e.g., the CEO) Employees AS Sup  -- Instance 2: Represents the Supervisor ON
     Emp.supervld = Sup.eid; -- Join condition: Employee's supervisor ID matches Supervisor's employee ID
 ```

 *   **Explanation:**
-    *   We reference the `Employee` table twice, giving it different aliases: `Emp` for the employee role and `Sup` for the supervisor role.
+    *   We reference the `Employees` table twice, giving it different aliases: `Emp` for the employee role and `Sup` for the supervisor role.
     *   The `ON Emp.supervld = Sup.eid` condition links an employee row (`Emp`) to their supervisor's row (`Sup`).
     *   We use `LEFT JOIN` so that employees who have `supervld` as `NULL` (like 'Saman', 'e001' in our data) are still included in the results; their supervisor columns (`SupervisorID`, `SupervisorName`, `SupervisorSalary`) will just be `NULL`.
 If we used `INNER JOIN`, employees without supervisors would be excluded.